mariamadrid19/mariamadrid19/README.md

 ### Hi there, my name is Maria (she/her) 🪲🧬

 I'm a Biologist with a minor in Bioinformatics and Microbiologist from Colombia with master's degree in Biology.
-PhD student at KU Leuven (Belgium), focusing on the ecological and evolutionary genomics of _Pogonus chalceus_.
+I'm currently pursuing a PhD at KU Leuven (Belgium), focusing on the ecological and evolutionary genomics of _Pogonus chalceus_.

 I simultaneously study the metagenomic, metabolomic, and organoleptic profiles of coffee fermentations in Colombia.